General, Pregnancy, Second Trimester

 Pregnancy in Japan: The Second Trimester, Maternity Leave and Childcare Leave

-As the pregnancy was going well, albeit our trepidation, my husband and I began to buy baby goods that were on sale.
-In Japan, major sales are during New Years’ and in the summer, and in case our summer baby came early, we figured we may as well take advantage of the winter sales.
-We also didn’t want to be rushing around when I was close to my due date or after the baby was born, and looking back, I really think we made the right decision (despite that we had a lot of boxes in our place for 6 months).
+As the pregnancy was going well, despite our trepidation, my husband and I began to buy baby goods that were on sale.
+In Japan, major sales are during New Year’s and in the summer, and in case our summer baby came early, we figured we might as well take advantage of the winter sales.
+We also didn’t want to be rushing around when I was close to my due date or after the baby was born, and looking back, I think we made the right decision (despite that we had a lot of boxes in our place for 6 months).

 ❀Read: Newborn Baby Products in Japan: Buy This, Pass on That❀